 The tweet continued, “It has been India’s consistent position that all outstanding issues with Pakistan are discussed only bilaterally.
 Any engagement with Pakistan would require an end to cross border terrorism.
 The Shimla Agreement & the Lahore Declaration provide the basis to resolve all issues between India & Pakistan bilaterally.”
 This seems like India’s way of saying butt out!

+Most frightening, the calls for Muslim genocide are getting louder and more brazen.
 Although Modi’s treatment of the Muslim minority was comparatively innocuous during his first term, his second term is shaping up quite differently for the Muslim population.
-It feels like the calls for Muslim genocide are getting louder and more brazen.
 This is of particular concern in Kashmir.

 Meanwhile, within India’s borders, Muslims have experienced uneven justice by the police and the courts, been killed for alleged slights against Hinduism, and lost contested religious sites to Hindus, like the one at Ayodhya.
 Modi has also implemented a citizenship test that makes it easier for Hindus, but not Muslims, to become citizens and has pushed for a register of citizens, which would require those in India to provide evidence of their citizenship — even though he knows full well that many Muslims can’t produce the necessary paperwork.
 This is made far worse by the fact that, at the same time, Modi’s government ordered detainment camps be built for those in “violation” of the proposed order.

-These actions are fraught with human rights violations and are a significant threat to India being a true democracy.
+These actions are fraught with human rights violations.
 And there’s an additional consequence: As the Muslim minority feels more threatened and alienated, Islamist terrorist groups could use their vulnerability and fear to gain a stronger foothold in India.
 Under no circumstance can we allow that to happen.